saif-gorges/GTA-Restaurant-Location-Analysis/README.md

 ## <a name="introduction"></a>Introduction
 Where to open a new restaurant?
 Choosing a new restaurant location is the most important, at the same time, the most difficult decision throughout the whole process.
-This project is look at restaurant data in Toronto as well as ethnicity demographics, neighbourhood average income/crime.
+This project gives an insight at restaurant data in Toronto as well as ethnicity demographics, neighbourhood average income/crime.
 The goal of this new layer of analysis will be to help new restaurant owners decide as to where the best placement of a new restaurant could be.
-Our analysis will consider ethnicity, local competition, income and crime per neighborhood to help determine whether a restaurant could potentially be profitable or not each neighborhood.
+Our analysis will consider ethnicity, local competition, income and crime per neighborhood to help determine whether a restaurant could potentially be profitable or not for each neighborhood.

 ## <a name="data-extraction"></a>Data Extraction
 In this project we extracted, transformed, and loaded these datasets: Toronto Neighbourhood, Income, Crime, Toronto Restaurants Data, Restaurants ratings.